Ms. Venegas has been using origami to make rosettes and medallions since 2003. She shares art/craft techniques and ideas online.

 This page is organized with the origami water bomb as the beginning step to creating and making pattern variations of your own.

-My first suggestion is to pull out some scrapbook paper, colored printer paper or the printed stationery paper for the letters you never sent out.
+Find some scrapbook paper, colored printer paper, or printed stationery paper for the letters you never sent out.
 Or use the dollar notepads or list pads in the bargain bins at the craft store.

-So get out your paper and try the tea bag folding instructions that follow.
+Get out some paper and try the tea bag folding instructions that follow!

 The pink rosette above was made from decorative handmade paper from Nepal.
 It is made from the lokta plant and is an ancient craft.
 The variety in the pack makes lovely variations and there are several different colors.

-You will need eight squares of paper cut 2x2 inches.
+You will need eight squares of paper cut 2″ x 2″.
 I will refer to these squares as tiles and a glue bottle with a tip or a toothpick to dab glue.

-- Start your pattern by folding your square 4 ways.
-Opening the tile up again after each fold as follows.
+- Start your pattern by folding your square four ways.
+Opening the tile up again after each fold is as follows.

 - Fold the other corner to corner.
 Open.

-- Fold one side to the other side.
+- With white side up.
+Fold one side to the other side.
 Open.

 - Fold the other side to side.
 Open.